yodrew/yodrew.github.io/_posts/2012-04-01-gift-economy-basics.md

   2. unequal values
   3. according to customs of evolving complexity.

 Some cultures actively discouraged equal exchanges to help people stay on good terms with each other.
-(Thanks to [Eli Gothill](http://twitter.com/webisteme), aka [webisteme](http://webisteme.org), creator of [#PunkMoney](https://punkmoney.org) for points 2 & 3.)
+(Thanks to Eli Gothill, formerly webisteme on twitter and creator of the defunct PunkMoney, for points 2 & 3.)

 Graeber also exposes the barter system as a myth.
 There are no examples of it among established people.
 Spot trades of equal values are only found between: